 The Downside to Physicians in Signing Physician Loan Agreements?

-The downside to the physician is several things.
-One, they are going to ultimately, and very likely be responsible for whatever that outstanding amount is at the end of the initial income guarantee period.
-And let’s just have a scenario where they have a non-compete in their contract with the employer, but in the recruitment agreement, it states they must stay within a certain geographic region in order to forgive the outstanding amount.
-They could be completely limited in their options if they have a bad non-compete in the employment agreement.
+The downside to the physicians is several things.
+One, they will ultimately be responsible for the outstanding amount at the end of the initial income guarantee period.
+And let’s have a scenario where they have a non-compete in their contract with the employer.
+Still, the recruitment agreement states they must stay within a geographic region to forgive the outstanding amount.
+They could be completely limited in their options if they have a terrible non-compete in the employment agreement.

-Ideally, the hospital would require that the employer remove any kind of non-compete language.
-And I would suggest making certain that happens and you need to press the hospital network to press the employer to remove that language.
-If you just go to the employer and say, I’d like that removed, they may say, no, we’re not doing that.
-If the hospital insists that the employer remove that type of language, you need to tell the hospital, therefore this needs to happen.
-It will be much more likely that it will be removed because if the practice has a need for a physician, but they don’t want to pay the entire amount of compensation and bonuses and all that good stuff at the beginning, it likely will be worth it for them to just remove the non-compete to get supplemented with all of those things that I just talked about.
+Ideally, the hospital would require the employer to remove any non-compete language.
+I’d suggest making sure that happens.
+And you need to press the hospital network to press the employer to remove that language.
+If you go to the employer and say, I’d like that removed, they may say, no, we’re not doing that.
+If the hospital insists that the employer remove that type of language, you need to tell the hospital.
+Therefore this needs to happen.
+They will much more likely remove them if the practice requires a physician.
+Still, they don’t want to pay the entire amount of compensation and bonuses at the beginning.
+It’s likely worth it for them to remove the non-compete to get supplemented with all the things I just mentioned.